Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 # Diatom Consortia: Metagenomic and Metatranscriptomic Pipeline
-This repository documents the workflow used to assemble, polish, bin, classify, annotate, and compare genomes and transcriptomes from a diatom-associated microbial consortium.
-The pipeline combines long-read metagenomic assembly, short-read polishing, metagenomic binning, contig-level taxonomic screening, organelle identification, marker-based phylogenetic analyses using 18S rRNA, plastid 16S rRNA, and rbcL, transcriptome analysis, BRAKER4 ET gene prediction, nuclear-enriched genome generation, functional annotation, expression integration, nucleotide-level comparisons with the reference diatoms *Phaeodactylum tricornutum* and *Thalassiosira pseudonana*, and Hi-C read mapping and contact-network analysis.
+This repository documents the workflow used to assemble, polish, bin, classify, annotate, and compare genomes and transcriptomes from a diatom associated microbial consortium.
+The pipeline combines long read metagenomic assembly, short read polishing, metagenomic binning, contig level taxonomic screening, organelle identification, marker based phylogenetic analyses using 18S rRNA, plastid 16S rRNA, and rbcL, transcriptome analysis, BRAKER4 ET gene prediction, nuclear enriched genome generation, functional annotation, expression integration, repeat aware nuclear proteome curation, and comparative protein orthology analysis using OrthoFinder.

-The final gene table retains one row per BRAKER4 predicted protein isoform and includes separate gene-linked nucleotide-similarity fields for *P. tricornutum* and *T. pseudonana*.
-These fields are screening results and are not interpreted as confirmed orthology.
+The final OrthoFinder comparison included the Deer Lake diatom and four reference diatoms: *Nitzschia inconspicua*, *Seminavis robusta*, *Phaeodactylum tricornutum*, and *Thalassiosira pseudonana*.
+Earlier whole genome BLASTN comparisons with *P. tricornutum* and *T. pseudonana* are retained in the repository as exploratory nucleotide similarity analyses and are not interpreted as orthology.

 ---